 2. Look at what your inn or hotel has to offer, and see if you can take advantage of any of the offerings.
 Do they offer on-location dining, breakfast in bed, or safe, personalized experiences?
 Be sure to ask your host how they can help you make the most of your stay.

 3. Discover the culinary scene by enjoying some of the Island's tastiest offerings in the winter from some of the best restaurants on island.
-Offshore Ale House, the Island's only brew pub, offers not only award winning beers, but an extensive menu currently available for curbside delivery, contactless customer pickup, and outdoor dining.
+Offshore Ale House, the Island's only brew pub, offers not only award winning beers, but an extensive menu, a lively bar, and reliable service.
 If Mexican is what you're craving, Sharky's Cantina (with locations in Edgartown and Oak Bluffs) is the place to go, and currently offers take out and in-person dining.
-Also check out the Ocean View Restaurant and Town Bar MV for casual east as well as the Cardboard Box and The Sweet Life Cafe for more fancy fare.
+Also check out the Town Bar MV for comfort food and casual eats and the Cardboard Box and The Sweet Life Cafe for more creative fare.

-4. Plan some outdoor activities to get some fresh air and explore the island.
-Check out websites like Sheriff’s Meadow Foundation, Felix Neck, or Polly Hill Arboretum for upcoming events, guided walks, and more.
-The island has some incredible walking trails that are explorable during the winter - just make sure to bundle up!
-Be sure to download the TrailsMV app to get a lay of the land and help you navigate the Island's extensive network of trails.
+4. Plan some outdoor activities to get some fresh air and explore the Island.
+Check out websites like Sheriff’s Meadow Foundation, Felix Neck, or Polly Hill Arboretum for upcoming events, guided walks, and more outdoor adventures.
+The Island has some incredible walking trails that are explorable during the winter - just make sure to bundle up!
+Don't forget to download the TrailsMV app to get a lay of the land and help you navigate the Island's extensive network of trails.

 5. Visit our local farms and farmstands like The Grey Barn Farm and North Tabor Farm for fresh produce, locally raised meat and award winning cheeses.
-For some animal fun be sure to stop by the Alpaca Farm, which is open daily, year round from 10am to 4pm.
+For some animal fun be sure to stop by the Alpaca Farm, which is open daily, year round from 10am to 4pm, and offers free admission in the winter.

 For more year round visiting tips check out the following links: